Cryptocurrency Tax In Australia Guide

 You need to keep and maintain records of the date of the transaction (buy and sell), the cryptocurrency asset(s) and who you traded with.
 Your crypto tax is calculated in Australian dollars and will need to convert the crypto into Aussie dollars at the time of the transaction (for purchase, sell and trade events).

 This information may be included within a payment receipt, .csv format files export from the crypto exchanges and transaction history from your digital wallet.
 Each of these documentation methods can be accepted by the ATO.

-There are several crypto tax software applications online to help track your trades and generate a capital gains report.
+There are several examples of tax software applications online to help track your trades and generate a capital gains report.
 Each software can assist with calculating profit and losses to meet your tax obligations.
-A few of the best crypto tax software tools for use in Australia are Cryptotaxcalculator.io, Koinly and CoinTracker.
+A few of the best crypto tax software in the market are Koinly, Crypto.com Tax and CoinTracker.

 If you're an active trader, using these crypto tax software apps will be a highly valuable tool to remove the headache of preparing a crypto tax return.
 Although, if you prefer to calculate your taxes by yourself, you can always choose to do it the old-fashioned way using a crypto tax spreadsheet to record each of your trades.

 We hope this guide has provided you with a better picture of the tax requirements when buying cryptocurrencies in Australia.
 There are some crypto exchanges in Australia that provide a free tax calculator such as Swyftx and Independent Reserve that you can also consider.
 These digital providers have a tax report feature to export your transactions.
-As regulations are constantly changing, we encourage you to visit the ATO’s guide to cryptocurrencies for more information.
+As regulations are constantly changing, we encourage you to visit ATO’s guide to cryptocurrencies for more information.

 Disclaimer: Please do not rely on the general information herein as fact, we are not tax experts or financial advisors/planners.
 You should always seek your own financial, legal and tax advice from a professional.